abcHubHH/challenge/README.md

 A: Not to our knowledge, and we have asked many experts, but please bring any references to our attention.

-Q: Does q-variance have implications for finance?
+Q: Does q-variance have implications for quantitative finance?

-A: Yes, it means that standard formulas such as Black-Scholes or the formula used to calculate VIX will not work as expected.
+A: Yes, classical finance assumes a diffusive model for price change, which does not produce q-variance.
+Standard formulas such as Black-Scholes or the formula used to calculate VIX will therefore not work as expected.

 Q: Is q-variance related to the implied volatility smile?